 Failure of the QC/QA technician to satisfactorily complete the reassessment may result in the suspension of the technician’s certification.
 Notification of the suspension will be in the form of a letter to the company’s management or the appropriate Division Engineer.
 Once a technician’s certification is suspended, he/she will be required to complete the OJT program and have a satisfactory assessment before their certification will be reinstated.
 However, the technician can appeal, but the certification will remain suspended until the appeal process is completed.
 If the assessment following the OJT process is unsatisfactory, the technician’s certification will be revoked.
 However, the technician can request a hearing with the Review Committee.
 The Review Committee will review the assessment documentation, as well as any other documentation deemed necessary.
 The Review Committee can request that additional OJT be performed, overturn the reassessment and have a new assessment performed, or they can uphold the revocation of certification.

 Revocation of the technician’s certification may occur if an unsatisfactory reassessment occurs after the OJT completion.
 Also, if the technician has two suspensions in the same certification period, their certification may be revoked.
 The final revocation decision will be made by the Review Committee and will be effective on the date of the letter sent to the technician.
-Copies of the letter will be sent to the producer, the Division Engineer, the Division QA Supervisor and FHWA.
+Copies of the letter will be sent to the producer, the Division Engineer, the Division Pavement Specialist and FHWA.

 3. Reinstatement of Certification:

 All certified technicians may regain their certification in the manner defined in